Shineii86/MoeStickerBot/README.md

    - Retrieve the public `https://` URL
    - Pass it to the bot via `--webapp_url`

+> [!NOTE]
-> ⚠️ **Note**: Free ngrok URLs are temporary and change each session.
+> Free ngrok URLs are temporary and change each session.
 You'll need to re‑run the setup if the Colab runtime restarts.

 ---